 Celiac disease is an autoimmune disorder triggered by the ingestion of gluten.
 Gluten is found in wheat products, rye, barley, malt and brewer’s yeast.
-When an individual with celiac disease consumes gluten, their immune system reacts aberrantly, causing severe damage to the lining of the small intestine, and a variety of health complications.
+When a celiac-affected individual consumes gluten, their immune system reacts aberrantly, causing severe damage to the lining of the small intestine, and a variety of health complications.

-Almost all individuals who have celiac disease have at least one genetic risk allele in their HLA genes.
+Almost all celiac-affected individuals have at least one genetic risk allele in their HLA genes.
 This genetic analysis conclusively determines whether you carry any of the known celiac-associated alleles.
 A negative result will allow you to rule out celiac disease for life.

 What is celiac disease?

 Celiac disease is an autoimmune disorder where the immune system attacks and destroys healthy cells by mistake.
-People with celiac disease have extreme sensitivity to gluten, a protein found in wheat, barley and oats.
+Affected individuals have an extreme sensitivity to gluten, a protein found in wheat, barley and oats.
 When a celiac-affected individual consumes gluten, it is recognized by the immune system as a foreign substance.
 This initiates a cascade of events in the immune system.
 These events signal white blood cells (known as T-cells) to cause inflammation, resulting in the death of cells in the intestinal lining, and interfering with the normal absorption of nutrients.